What is The Big Deal with the AR-15 rifle?

 I recently changed from ‘don’t give a damn’ to ‘very involved’ in this gun control debate and the AR-15 rifle seems to be at the heart of it.
 Why is the AR-15 rifle such a big deal and why do so many of our elected Gub’ment officials want it outlawed?
 The AR-15 platform is the very popular civilian version of the U.S. military’s most successful combat rifle design, the M-16.
 I have a unique perspective on this topic and I want to share it with you.

 I’m retired from the military after twenty four years of service in the U.S. Army Field Artillery.
 Not as hoo-hah as the infantry to be sure, but still, the M-16 and I are very well acquainted.
 After I retired, I figured that if the day came when I needed a combat rifle again there would be plenty of them lying around.

 To me, the AR-15 modern sport rifles, the civilian versions of the M-16, look like work; I look at them the way a retired plumber might view a toilet plunger.
 But then one day my brother in law handed me his AR-15 carbine and invited me to pop off a few rounds.
 I did.
 The muscle memory flooded back.
 Although it had been more than three years since I’d retired, the rifle eased right into my hands.
-I looked though the sights and squeezed off nine rounds in quick succession, each shot aimed and accurate.
+I looked through the sights and squeezed off nine rounds in quick succession, each shot aimed and accurate.
 I smiled.
 It felt good.